President: Ben Fagan, Auburn University (2019-2021)

-Treasurer: Timothy Helwig, Western Illinois University (2015-2017)
+Treasurer: Timothy Helwig, Western Illinois University (2017-2021)

 Timothy Helwig is an associate professor of English at Western Illinois University, where he teaches undergraduate and graduate courses in nineteenth-century American literature, African-American literature, and working-class American fiction.
 He has held short-term research fellowships at the American Antiquarian Society and the Library Company of Philadelphia, and he has published articles in American Studies and American Periodicals.

-M. Montserrat Feu-Lopez, Sam Houston State University (2016-2019, 1st term)
+Montserrat Feu-Lopez, Sam Houston State University (2019-2022, second term)

-Brian Sweeney, College of St. Rose (2016-2019, first term)
+Brian Sweeney, College of St. Rose (2019-2022, second term)